-Brigid Celtic Goddess and Catholic Saint
+Brigid: Celtic Goddess and Catholic Saint

 Brigid, Goddess and Saint

-Brigid, Pagan Goddess of Ireland
+Brigid: Pagan Goddess of Ireland

 How is it possible that Brigid, the Pagan Goddess of Ireland, became the revered Catholic Saint Brigid?
 Well, lads and lassies, Ireland is a land where fairies and wee folk live in the astral planes, and one finds that their minds are open to many of life’s mysteries.
-Only a bit of blarney from people who lived off, loved, and worshipped the land, helps one to discover that the woman now worshipped as a Saint, is also the Goddess who symbolizes survival against all odds, Brigid.
+Only a bit of blarney from people who lived off, loved, and worshiped the land, helps one to discover that the woman now worshiped as a Saint, is also the Goddess who symbolizes survival against all odds, Brigid.

-Celtic and Pagan people think all of nature is sacred and powerful, wells, rivers, lakes, flowers and mountain ranges.
+Celtic and Pagan people think all of nature is sacred and powerful, such as wells, rivers, lakes, flowers and mountain ranges.
 But the mighty oak tree is the most sacred of all.
 Brigid was supposedly born in Kildare, meaning “church of the oak.”
 The two great influences on Irish spirituality are Christianity and Paganism.
 The biggest differences are the places where actual worship takes place.
 Christians prefer to worship indoors, where the unbelievers are outside of the building’s walls.
 The Celts found holiness anywhere they could feel nature’s power, and the Druids, or Pagan Priests, always looked for an oak tree in a grove to hold a ceremony.

-Brigid, Bridge Between Pagan and Saint
+Brigid: Bridge Between Pagan and Saint

 Pilgrims rediscovering their Irish roots, or Pagan groups wanting to celebrate Goddess rituals in Ireland, can find that Irish people may not wish to acknowledge Brigid’s Celtic past.
-Others will be more forthcoming, with an “Ah, wasn’t she a Goddess before ever she was a saint?”
+Others will be more forthcoming, with an “Ah, wasn’t she a Goddess before ever she was a Saint?”
 For most, the Saint’s identity as Pagan and Saint blend together, and it is not a problem.
 It’s actually part of her appeal.
 It allows Pagans to embrace Brigid, yet still remain within the Christian community.
 The Irish call such people, “light green pagans,” because they want to enrich their Catholicism with the feminine energies of the Goddess.
 The Roman Church was quite tolerant of different beliefs when it aided them in overtaking land with people living on it.
 It has even been tolerant of Mary worship, because how can they fight those who wish to honor the Mother of Jesus?